arizakevin/dates-exercise/README.md

 - `timeToMinutes(time: string)`: Converts a time string to minutes since the start of the day.
 - `availableSlotsForDay(appointments: Appointment[])`: Calculates the available 30-minute slots for a given day based on the provided appointments.
 - `totalAvailableSlots(weekAppointments: Appointment[][])`: Calculates the total available 30-minute slots for a week based on the provided appointments.

+## Code Enhancements and Tooling

+### Prettier Code Formatting

+The codebase integrates **Prettier**, a popular code formatter, ensuring consistent code style across the project.
+This helps maintain readability and reduces the chances of style-related issues.

+### Husky Pre-commit Hooks

+With **Husky**, I've set up pre-commit hooks to ensure that every commit meets our quality standards.
+Before any commit is made, Husky checks for code formatting and runs tests to ensure everything is in order.

+### NPM Scripts

+The project includes several npm scripts to streamline common tasks:

+- `test`: Runs unit tests using Jest.
+- `start`: Compiles the TypeScript code and then runs the main application.
+- `format`: Formats the entire codebase using Prettier.
+- `prepare`: Sets up Husky hooks.
+- `check-types`: Checks TypeScript types without emitting output.
+- `check-format`: Checks if the codebase is formatted correctly using Prettier.

+To run any of these scripts, use the command `npm run <script-name>`.
+For example, to run tests, use `npm run test`.